VERSE| THE WOODEN BENCH

 And then I’d have held your hand in mine

-We would have laughed and cried
+We would have laughed and we would have cried

-And laughed again
+And we would have laughed again

 Because nothing would have been left

-Unsaid at the end.
+Unsaid, unfelt at the end.

 Image: Cathy Jacobs